abbreviatedman/spellbound/data/quotes.md

 580
 00:31:00,661 --> 00:31:03,730
 The knife
-that Penny was stabbed with...
+that Penny was stabbed with…

 581
 00:31:03,831 --> 00:31:05,431